 The XPS also has two cameras, one user-facing 5 megapixel (MP) and a rear facing 8MP.
 You can’t shoot 4K video with the XPS 12 but you shouldn’t be taking pictures with a tablet either, unless you want to advertise being technologically awkward.
 (On that point, I wish Dell had reversed the cameras, so the 8MP was user-facing.
 You’re much, much more likely to use it for activities like Skype calls.)

 Providing the power behind Windows 10 running on all versions of the XPS 12 is a 6th Generation Intel Core 2.7 GHz, 8GB of RAM, with 128 or 256GB solid state drives for storage.
-To keep the XPS thin, Dell’s opted to go with two Thunderbolt 3 ports and SD card slot.
-A USB-C port would have been nice but to be honest most of you aren’t going to notice or care.
+To keep the XPS thin, Dell’s opted to go with two Thunderbolt 3 ports (USB-C connectors) and SD card slot.

 You can’t open up the XPS 12 so the configuration you order is the one you’re stuck with.
 Again, for most people who change computers every 2-4 years, this isn’t going to be an issue and tablet parts aren’t the sort you should be mucking around with anyway.

 Although a lot of effort has gone into keeping both the tablet and lap-creating keyboard light, Dell has cut a few battery grams I would rather not diet.
 The 30WHr battery with a good amount of use provides about 4.25 hours of power (closer to 8 would be nice); manageable but for longer flights you’ll want to charge up prior.